 What’s in Bloom?

-This page offers a selective list of bloom times for popular plants in Longenecker Horticultural Gardens (LHG) and in the Wisconsin Native Plant Garden (WNPG) and natural areas.
-Weekly updates for LHG will be posted when bloom season begins.
+This page offers bloom updates for popular trees and shrubs in Longenecker Horticultural Gardens and native plants in the Wisconsin Native Plant Garden and natural areas.

 Notes for visitors: